PART 3: THE INTERCEPTOR PROJECT

 When I did date for longer periods it was with slightly older women who had grown past their self-centered view of a life or needing constant affirmation and (or) seeking men of financial substance.
 I had fun but nothing stuck as my personal passions were leading me elsewhere.

 As radio monitoring technology improved and I had more to spend on radios for the Interceptor Project came an unexpected bonus.
-With my monitoring expertise growing, one of things I became was an expert in was monitoring the police frequencies.
-Although I knew I would most likely not find my answers there, listening to law enforcement and emergency communications was not only great entertainment and informative it paved a way to my future career and would cement my reputation as the uber-scanner hound.
+With my expertise growing, one of things I became was an expert in was monitoring the police frequencies.
+Although I knew I would most likely not find my answers there, listening to law enforcement and emergency communications was not only great entertainment and informative.
+It also paved a way to my future career and would cement my reputation as the uber-scanner hound.
 If it was happening locally chances were high I knew about it.
 I became a news-tipper for hire in a competitive news market and with that came more money.

 By the early eighties digital technology was in it's infancy and new radio monitoring equipment was available that would let me scan hundreds and then thousands of frequencies at a time.
 No longer was I limited by buying a $5 a piece crystals at Radio Shack to monitor a single frequency.

-Early on I decided to approach my Interceptor Project in a methodical way.
+Micro-processor controlled scanners could hold hundreds of channels and not only could you just type in a frequency of interest (eliminating the need to buy crystals) one could also search entire swaths of the radio frequency bands just buy typing in the lower and upper frequency limits and pushing button marked search.Early on I decided to approach my Interceptor Project in a methodical way.
 I emulated the techniques used by government entities like the NSA and NRO.
 Everything was recorded on cassette tapes through a device I built to activate a cassette recorder only when a signal was received.
 I'd play it back compressing the day's recording onto one 45 minute tape.
 Listening for key words helped.

 However, most of my listening was real time.
 My ear got so good at monitoring the police bands that I could recognize the voices of certain police officers something I still can to this day such as the Special Crimes or SWAT commanders.
 I had also cracked the esoteric police codes (not just the published 10 code) and became an expert on the police hierarchy.